mikependon/RepoDB.NET/_posts/2020-04-06-csharp-bulk-operations-for-net-core.md

 If you are usually working with large datasets, then this feature is for you.
 By using this, it will drastically improve the performance of your application.
 Together-with, increasing your productivity during the development.

-In addition, it will remove your worries by writing and maintaining the complex and tedious codes (implementation complexity) just to achieve your "BASIC" goals with high-performance.
+In addition, it will remove your worries by writing and maintaining the complex and tedious code snippets (implementation complexity) just to achieve your "BASIC" goals with high-performance.

 *As an author and being an OSS contributor, I am trying to improve more the experience of most .NET Developers when it comes to data accessibility.
 The features, within the library is free and will always be.
 In return, I only like to hear your thoughts, feedbacks and experiences about this library.
 With this, we can help each other to further improve it.*